meteorologytoday/EMOM/README.md

 - Julia language with packages: NCDatasets, MPI
 - MPI interface.
 In particular, `mpiexec` is required.

-## With CESM1

-First, create a case using CESM1 `create_case`

-## Standalone test
+## Tutorial

-The standalone version currently is just to test if the driver works.

-1. Enter the subdirectory `test/test`.
-2. Run the bash file `main.sh`.
+The tutorial, including deriving the flux correction to running the hierarchy, is documented (here)[tutorial/README.md].

 # TODO list

-- `make_init` to generate initial ocean profile.
+- (Done, May 28) `make_init` to generate initial ocean profile.
+- Flux correction procedure.
 - Test out energy conservation.
 Use the "area" variable provided in the domain file to compute the energy flux.
 - Test out coupling with CESM1-CAM5
 - Test out coupling with CESM2-CAM5